jade-bot/10tcl/README.md

         routeTo10tcl: true,
         // read the entire collection into the app, changes it before persisting
         keepInCache: true,
+        // restrict access to users with one of these roles
+        onlyForRoles: ['admin'],
         // used if you run 'node myApp.js mock'
         mock: [
             {name: 'Mussum', _id: '508e0077d42bd6182f000001'},